Aparajita (Clitoria ternatea)

 - Vishaghna – useful in poisoning

 Ayurveda is not only a treatment system but also a lifestyle.
 The treatment system adopted by Ayurveda is purely based on naturally available herbs.
-Aparajita is one of the most widely used herb.
-Due to its high medicinal value it is used in treating many diseases like,
+Aparajita is one of the most widely used herbs.
+Due to its high medicinal value, it is used in treating many diseases like,

 - In Swelling (Sopha) – Warm paste of Aparajita with water is applied over the area of swelling.